Hollywood Undead: New Empire (2019–2020)

-Hotel Kalifornia (2021–present)
+Hotel Kalifornia (2021–2023)

 On September 5, 2021, the band announced that they were working on new music for their upcoming eighth studio album.
 On February 25, 2022, a few months after the announcement, the band released the first single "Chaos".
 On April 20, the band unveiled second single "Wild in These Streets" and its corresponding music video.
 On June 8, the band released the third single "City of the Dead".
 At the same time, they officially announced that their eighth studio album, Hotel Kalifornia, which was released on August 12, 2022.
 On July 8, one month before the album release, the band unveiled the fourth single "Trap God".
 On March 1, 2023, the band released the fifth single "Evil" while also announcing the deluxe edition of the album which is set for release on April 28.
 On March 29, the band premiered the sixth single "Salvation".
 On April 25, the band published the seventh single "House of Mirrors" featuring Jelly Roll along with a music video.

+Hollywood Undead toured with Papa Roach, Falling in Reverse and Escape the Fate at various points in 2023.